-Want to maximize your workouts?
+Want to maximize your workouts in the new year?
 Why you need active recovery (it’s really a thing!), according to this A-list trainer

-If you’re a hardcore cardio devotee, you might think all the magic happens in the high intensity training zone.
+New Year’s resolution to start working out?
+Already a hardcore cardio devotee?
+Either way, you might think all the magic happens in the high intensity training zone.
 But more and more, fitness experts are discovering that how you recover from a workout is just as important as your time spent breaking a sweat.
 Meet active recovery, your new secret weapon for better and stronger workouts, reduced muscle pain and long-lasting results.

 What’s active recovery?

 To answer that, we went straight to celebrity trainer (she’s trained the likes of Beyoncé, David Beckham and Jay-Z) and cofounder of remote fitness club AARMY, Angela Manuel-Davis.
 “Active recovery is low-impact training that focuses on less intense movements to promote mobility, circulation and balance out your nervous system.”

 Yoga guru and celebrity trainer Kirschen Katz adds, “it’s usually done immediately following a vigorous workout session and meant to counterbalance the intense training that typically makes you break a sweat, including running on a treadmill or using a rowing machine.”

 I’m in!
 How do I do it?

 The first step is figuring out your personal maximum heart rate.
 “To get that number, subtract 220 minus your age in years,” Beverly Hills-based rheumatology specialist, Dr. David Hallegua advises.
 “The goal is to find an activity that’s low-intensity and keeps your heart rate at 30-60% of your personal maximum,” Katz says.